MicrosoftDocs/quantum-docs-pr.pl-PL/articles/user-guide/language/expressions.md

 ### <a name="copy-and-update-expressions"></a><span data-ttu-id="bb3a9-281">Wyrażenia kopiowania i aktualizowania</span><span class="sxs-lookup"><span data-stu-id="bb3a9-281">Copy-and-Update Expressions</span></span>

-<span data-ttu-id="bb3a9-282">Ponieważ wszystkie :::no-loc(Q#)::: typy są typami wartości (z qubitsą podjęciem nieco specjalnej roli), formularz "Copy" jest tworzony, gdy wartość jest powiązana z symbolem lub gdy jest on powiązany.</span><span class="sxs-lookup"><span data-stu-id="bb3a9-282">Since all :::no-loc(Q#)::: types are value types (with the qubits taking a somewhat special role), formally a "copy" is created when a value is bound to a symbol or when a symbol is rebound.</span></span> <span data-ttu-id="bb3a9-283">Oznacza to, że zachowanie :::no-loc(Q#)::: jest takie samo jak w przypadku utworzenia kopii przy użyciu operatora przypisania.</span><span class="sxs-lookup"><span data-stu-id="bb3a9-283">That is to say, the behavior of :::no-loc(Q#)::: is the same as if a copy were created using an assignment operator.</span></span>
+<span data-ttu-id="bb3a9-282">Ponieważ wszystkie Q# typy są typami wartości (z qubitsą podjęciem nieco specjalnej roli), formularz "Copy" jest tworzony, gdy wartość jest powiązana z symbolem lub gdy jest on powiązany.</span><span class="sxs-lookup"><span data-stu-id="bb3a9-282">Since all Q# types are value types (with the qubits taking a somewhat special role), formally a "copy" is created when a value is bound to a symbol or when a symbol is rebound.</span></span> <span data-ttu-id="bb3a9-283">Oznacza to, że zachowanie Q# jest takie samo jak w przypadku utworzenia kopii przy użyciu operatora przypisania.</span><span class="sxs-lookup"><span data-stu-id="bb3a9-283">That is to say, the behavior of Q# is the same as if a copy were created using an assignment operator.</span></span>

 <span data-ttu-id="bb3a9-284">Oczywiście tylko odpowiednie fragmenty są ponownie tworzone w miarę potrzeb.</span><span class="sxs-lookup"><span data-stu-id="bb3a9-284">Of course, in practice, only the relevant pieces are recreated as needed.</span></span> <span data-ttu-id="bb3a9-285">Ma to wpływ na sposób kopiowania tablic, ponieważ nie jest możliwe aktualizowanie elementów tablicy.</span><span class="sxs-lookup"><span data-stu-id="bb3a9-285">This affects how you copy arrays because it is not possible to update array items.</span></span> <span data-ttu-id="bb3a9-286">Aby zmodyfikować istniejącą tablicę, należy wykorzystać mechanizm *kopiowania i aktualizowania* .</span><span class="sxs-lookup"><span data-stu-id="bb3a9-286">To modify an existing array requires leveraging a *copy-and-update* mechanism.</span></span>